CAA-Getty International Program

 In 2017, CAA organized a reunion to celebrate five successful years of the CAA-Getty International Program.
 Twenty alumni were selected to present papers at the Annual Conference in New York, held February 15-18, 2017.
 Organized into four sessions about international topics in art history, these Global Conversations were chaired by distinguished scholars from the United States and featured presentations by the CAA-Getty alumni.
 In 2018 and 2019, the Global Conversations continued at a preconference colloquium and a conference session featuring five CAA-Getty alumni.
 Read past CAA-Getty Global Conversations.

-The 2020 CAA-Getty International Program will support fifteen art historians, museum curators, and artists who teach art history to attend the 108th CAA Annual Conference in Chicago from February 12-15, 2020.
+The CAA-Getty International Program supports fifteen art historians, museum curators, and artists who teach art history to attend CAA’s Annual Conferences each February.
 The grant covers travel expenses, hotel accommodations for eight nights, per diems, conference registrations, and one-year CAA memberships.
-The program includes a one-day preconference colloquium on international issues in art history on February 11, at which grant recipients will present and discuss their common professional interests and issues.
-The grant will also fund five alumni from the CAA-Getty International Program to participate in the preconference colloquium and speak at a session during the conference.
-As they have in previous years, representatives from CAA’s hosted program participants during the conference week.
+The program includes a one-day preconference colloquium on international issues in art history, at which grant recipients present and discuss their common professional interests and issues.
+The grant also funds five alumni from the CAA-Getty International Program to participate in the preconference colloquium and speak at a session during the conference.
+Representatives from CAA’s North-American membership welcome program participants at the start of the week and serve as informal advisors during the conference week.

 ARE YOU ELIGIBLE?